xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

 ##  Program inputs

-* The program takes in a file / file descriptor whose size can fit in RAM, and compresses it according to Zstandard.
+* The program takes in a file descriptor / path whose size can fit in RAM, and compresses it according to Zstandard.
 * If there is extra time, the configuration option that Zstandard offers of adjusting the execution speed / compression ratio could be offered.